ADHD Jobs to Avoid: Worst jobs for ADHD-er in 2024

 Individuals with ADHD may find it challenging to maintain focus and may become easily distracted or bored with the task at hand, which can increase their underlying anxiety.

 “As many as 80% of adults with ADHD have at least one coexisting psychiatric disorder, including mood and anxiety disorders,” according to a 2017 article published in the journal BMC Psychiatry.
-Anxiety and depression are “like the common cold in clinical training,” says Ramsay, and clinicians are well-trained to assess them.

-Sponsored, keeps our community free.
-Therapy Helpers does not accept money for reviews.
+Ad, keeps our community free.
+The perspectives presented on this website are genuinely our own and we do not accept money for reviews.

-Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 48 hours.
+Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 24 hours.

-✓ $80 off through Therapy Helpers
+20% off your first month through Therapy Helpers

-Worst jobs for ADHD with a lot of sitting and desk work
+Worst Jobs for ADHD With a Lot of Sitting and Desk Work

 Another type of job that may not be a good fit for individuals with ADHD is one that requires a lot of sitting and desk work.

-• Individuals with ADHD may have a hard time staying focused and may feel restless if they are required to sit still for extended periods of time.
+Individuals with ADHD may have a hard time staying focused and may feel restless if they are required to sit still for extended periods of time.

 It’s important to note that some individuals with ADHD may be able to manage these types of jobs with the help of accommodations such as frequent breaks or a standing desk.